Support Page Content

 Computer Labs & Remote Access

-In addition to on-campus Computer Labs we are still offering Remote Computer Lab Access as an alternative — which allows you to tap into campus computer lab software from your own device.
+In addition to on-campus Computer Labs we also offer remote Computer Lab access which allows you to tap into campus computer lab software from your own device whether on or off-campus.

 Laptop Checkout & Tech Equity